kiruto/debug-bottle/README.md

 [🇨🇳 中文](README-ZH.md) / [🇯🇵日本語](README-JP.md) / [🇬🇧 English](README.md)
 # 🍼Debug Bottle
 An Android debug / develop tools written using Kotlin language.
+All the features in Debug bottle are only available on debug build version with your app, it doesn't has an impact on release version.

 [<img src="screenshots/main-panel.png"/>](screenshots/raw/main-panel.png)
 [<img src="screenshots/features.png"/>](screenshots/raw/features.png)